navin-moorthy/100-Days-of-Code-Round-1/log.md

 #### Completed:
 - Completed writing 2nd post.
-- Updated the same in my dev
+- Updated the same in my dev site.
+- Did some quality of life improvements.

 [Table of Contents](#toc)